Annexes—The Long Term Vision and Plan Annual Report 2017 to 2018

 The Parliamentary Precinct is the symbolic heart of Canada.
 It is central to the country's history as a nation and is home to our federal parliamentary system including the institutions of the Senate, House of Commons, and Library of Parliament.
 It continues to be the place where Canadians gather for national celebrations and expressions of democracy.
 The LTVP provides a long-term approach for rehabilitating the Precinct's heritage buildings, meeting Parliamentary accommodation requirements, and providing a secure and welcoming environment for parliamentarians, staff, and visitors.

-Strategies: Evolve to a campus approach for a modern parliament
+Strategy: Evolve to a campus approach for a modern parliament

 The LTVP Update will consider all buildings and lands north of Wellington Street, as well as the three blocks south of Wellington (between Elgin Street, Bank Street and north of Sparks Street) as a single, inclusive campus to facilitate more effective planning, development and support efficient Parliamentary operations.
 This will include: